-On September 12, 2014, Manulife Philippines has sold 1,750,000 Common Shares representing thirty five percent (35%) of the total issued shares in the capital stock of the company and contributed surplus to the Bank.
-The Bank and Manulife Philippines have contemporaneously entered into the Bancassurance Agreement, the Addendum to Administrative Services Agreement, the Share Purchase Agreement and the Deed of Absolute Sale of Shares of Stock and Transfer of Contributed Surplus.
+On September 12, 2014, based on the Share Purchase Agreement and the Deed of Absolute Sale of Shares of Stock and Transfer of Contributed Surplus entered into between the Manulife Philippines and the Bank, Manulife Philippines has sold 1,750,000 Common Shares representing thirty five percent (35%) of the total issued shares in the capital stock of the company and contributed surplus to the Bank.
 The Bank after the sale now has forty (40%) stake in the Company.
+The Bank and Manulife Philippines have contemporaneously entered into the Bancassurance Agreement and the Addendum to Administrative Services Agreement.